mah0001/metadata-editor-docs-v2/documenting_microdata.md

 **Removing data files from server**

+> Imported data files are by default stored in the web server where the Metadata Editor has been installed.
+If you share a project with other users, you may grant them access to the data.
+If your files cannot be shared, you have the option to remove them from the server after the metadata extraction has been completed.

-If you want to preserve the imported metadata on a data file but remove the data from the server, use the **Clear data** option provided in the *Data files* page.
+If you want to remove the data from the server, use the **`Clear data`** option provided in the *Data files* page.
 Note that after removing the data from the server, you will not be able to update the summary statistics anymore.
 If you plan to edit the value labels, or apply weights to generate weighted summary statistics, do that BEFORE you clear the data files from the server.
 And if you want to ensure that no collaborator has access to the data, clear the data files BEFORE sharing the project or adding it to a collection.

+> If you are not allowed to upload your data files to the server, one option is to extract one observation from each data file, anonymize it, and importing these single-observation files into the Metadata Editor.
+By doing this, the data dictionary will be generated as if you had imported the full dataset.
+But the summary statistics will be invalid.
+YOu will have to remove all summary statistics for all variables.
+See the section **Variables** below.

 **Replacing data files**

-You can replace a data file by selecting the option **Replace file** in the option menu for a data file in the *Data files* page.
+You can replace a data file by selecting the option **`Replace file`** in the option menu for a data file in the *Data files* page.
 You can only replace a data file with a data file that has the exact same structure (same variables, in the same order).
 The application will replace the data, but leave the metadata already entered in the Metadata Editor untouched.
 Replacing a data file is thus a solution to "refresh the data" (and summary statistics) without losing updated metadata.

 ![image](img/ME_UG_v1-0-0_documenting_microdata_refresh_replace_data_files.png)

 **Refreshing summary statistics**

 Some actions on data files (modifying *Categories description* or applying weighting coefficients) will require that the summary statistics be updated.
 The Metadata Editor does not automatically update statistics each time a change is made.
 Instead, it will add visual clues (red icons) that the data does not fully correspond to the metadata anymore, and call for a refreshing of summary statistics.
 The *Refresh summary statistics* in the option menu next to the data file description (in the *Data files* page) serves this purpose.
-Another option to refresh statistics is to click on the **Refresh stats** icon in the *Variable list* frame of the Variable page (see *Refresh statistics* below).
+Another option to refresh statistics is to click on the **`Refresh stats`** icon in the *Variable list* frame of the Variable page (see *Refresh statistics* below).

 **File description**